adobe/spectrum-css/.changeset/lemon-flowers-poke.md

 Primary button style has been updated to filled.

-Multiple variants are now supported:
+The following variants remain supported:

 - Confirmation
 - Information